 Officer.
-The Global Innovation Index shows that investment in innovation has been resilient during the COVID-19 crisis and even reached an all-time high with R&D expenditure growing by 5.2% in 2021 and 7% in 2019, a rate unseen since 2014.
+The Global Innovation Index shows that investment in innovation has been resilient during the COVID-19 crisis and even reached an all-time high with R&D expenditure growing by 8.5% in 2019.

 - Government assistance.
-Whether it is the U.S.'s Manufacturing USA initiative or Germany's High Tech Strategy 2020 or China's Made in China 2025, governments around the world have been investing billions in developing manufacturing technologies to help overcome technical hurdles and train tomorrow's workforce to spur the next wave of global economic growth. - Data is everywhere.
+Whether it is the U.S.'s Manufacturing USA initiative or Germany's High-Tech Strategy 2020 or China's Made in China 2025, governments around the world are investing billions in developing manufacturing technologies to help overcome technical hurdles and train tomorrow's workforce to spur the next wave of global economic growth. - Data is everywhere.
 Humans and machines are creating far more data than we know what to do with.
 Those that can capture and harness the power of data will have a massive competitive advantage.
-According to Statista, we are anticipated to produce an estimated 120 zettabytes of data in 2023 (which is roughly 24,000 times as much as the data created by all of humanity up until 2003).
+According to Statista, an estimated 97 zettabytes of data was created in 2022 (which is roughly 19,000 times as much as the data created by all of humanity up until 2003).